 Dentures and partials are common restorative dentistry treatments for patients looking to replace a full or partial arch of teeth.
 Your teeth play an important role in your overall health and self-confidence.
 Our goal is to restore your smile as quickly as possible to help you avoid the discomfort of missing teeth.
-If you suffer from missing teeth or have teeth that will need extracted, schedule an appointment with our compassionate team today so we can get started on providing you a set of custom-fit dentures or partials.
+If you suffer from missing teeth or have teeth that will need extracted, schedule an appointment with our compassionate team today so we can get started on providing you with a set of custom-fit dentures or partials.

 Dentures & Partials in Laurel, MD

 As your trusted restorative dentist in Laurel, MD, we look forward to providing you with custom-fit dentures and partials to meet the needs of your smile.
 You deserve to live your life with a full set of functional teeth, and Laurel Smiles Dental Care is here to help you do so.

 Dentures are custom-made artificial teeth used to replace missing teeth and some of the gum tissue.
 They are made in a dental lab with impressions of your mouth.
 Drs.
 Sahil and Anshu Goyal offer removable, fixed, permanent dentures at their Laurel, MD dentist office.

 - Partial Denture: Partial dentures resemble a dental bridge because they replace several missing teeth.
 They are made to fill gaps in your smile.

 - Full Dentures: Full Dentures replace the entire upper or lower arch of teeth.

 - Implant Dentures: Dentures secured by dental implants permanently attach dentures to the jaw using strategically placed dental implants.
 Dental implant secured dentures provide the highest rate of patient satisfaction.